Business Cred: “Good Standing” and Why Your Business Needs It

 Lenders may require a Certificate of Good Standing to approve financing.
 Continually maintaining good standing helps to avoid delays (and, ahem, embarrassment) caused by trying to update your status with a state agency in the middle of a deal or loan.

 Certificate of Good Standing

-Generally, a Certificate of Good Standing simply indicates that the entity has filed all reports and fees with the secretary of state’s office.
+Generally, a Certificate of Good Standing simply indicates that the entity has filed all reports and paid all fees with the secretary of state’s office.
 It serves as proof, or evidence, that the entity exists and is authorized to transact business in the state.

 Since business entity laws vary among the states, the document the state provides may be called a “Certificate of Good Standing,” a “Certificate of Existence,” or something similar.

 This “proof” concept behind a good standing certificate is fairly simple.
 However, any failure to maintain good standing is a compliance “red flag” that needs immediate attention.

 Common reasons why an entity loses “good standing” status include:

 A Certificate of Good Standing is often required in order to register to do business in other states.
 Registering to transact business in a state other than your state of formation is generally called foreign qualification or foreign registration.

 “Foreign” means a different state, not a different country.
 A corporation or LLC is “domestic” in its state of formation and “foreign” in other states.
 For example, a business that was incorporated in Ohio is a domestic corporation in the state of Ohio.
 It is a foreign corporation in other states.

 Many states will not authorize a company to transact business in their state unless the business provides a Certificate of Good Standing from its state of formation.
 Many states also require the certificate to be dated within a short period of time – such as 90 days – before filing for authority to do business.